elastic/kibana/src/core/public/public.api.md

 // @public (undocumented)
 export interface NotificationsSetup {
-    // Warning: (ae-forgotten-export) The symbol "ToastsSetup" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     toasts: ToastsSetup;
 }

 // @public (undocumented)
 export interface NotificationsStart {
-    // Warning: (ae-forgotten-export) The symbol "ToastsStart" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     toasts: ToastsStart;
 }